Nicola Kleyn, Dean, Executive Education, RSM Erasmus University

-She is a member of the Executive Senate of the University of Pretoria, a director of GIBS, former President of South African Business Schools Association (SABSA), a member of the CEEMAN board and a member of the EYQ Fellows Program.
+Former Dean of the University of Pretoria’s Gordon Institute of Business Science (GIBS), she is also a member of the Executive Senate of the University of Pretoria, former President of South African Business Schools Association (SABSA), a member of the CEEMAN board and a member of the EYQ Fellows Program.

 Nicola holds a B Com (Hons), MBA from the University of the Witwatersrand, and a DBA from the University of Pretoria.

 Franklyn Manu, Former Dean of Business School and Rector, GIMPA

 Professor Manu is a Professor at the Ghana Institute of Management and Public Administration (GIMPA) and was the Rector from August 2012 to August 2016.

 He has over twenty-five years’ experience in consulting, training and education.
 During this period, he has exhibited extensive capabilities in strategic planning, program design and assessment in higher education.
 He has been heavily involved in designing and reviewing programs to improve university and corporate education in such institutions as Loyola College in Maryland, Morgan State University, Ghana Institute of Management and Public Administration (GIMPA), Association of African Business Schools, Global Business School Network, International Academy of African Business and Development, and the Ghana TALIF project.

 He has also consulted for a variety of companies in the areas of strategic planning, marketing strategy development and corporate social responsibility.
 Additionally, he has substantial experience lecturing in strategy, decision-making and leadership for corporate education clients.